NarayananAmudha/SageMaker_Plagiarism_Detector/SageMaker_Plagiarism_Detector/README.md

 	```

-3. Run the code in jupyter notebook with AWS SageMaker account.
+3. Run the above code in jupyter notebook with AWS SageMaker account to create train.csv,test.csv and to build and evaluate model.

 Please see the [README](https://github.com/udacity/ML_SageMaker_Studies/tree/master/README.md) in the root directory for instructions on setting up a SageMaker notebook and downloading the project files (as well as the other notebooks).